-From the safety assessment, controls that have the potential to reduce risks associated with the potential major incident have been identified.
-The adequacy of the control measures is subject to ongoing review and includes continued compliance with appropriate standards, ongoing risk assessment, effective management of change, performance monitoring and workforce involvement.
+From the safety assessment, controls that have the potential to reduce risks associated with the major incidents have been identified.
+The adequacy of the control measures is subject to ongoing review and includes continued compliance with appropriate standards, ongoing risk assessment, effective management of change, performance monitoring of controls and workforce involvement.
 The focus of the control measures implemented is to: